-Please see the announcement for the 2021 Pilot Grant Program at the bottom of the page.
+Please see the announcement for the 2023 Pilot Grant Program on the right side of the page.

-We expect to again fund up to four $25,000 Pilot awards.
-This is due to the generous co-funding by our partner entities at UT Health SA (including the Mays Cancer Center, the Glen Biggs Institute for Alzheimer’s & Neurodegenerative Diseases, the School of Medicine Dean’s Office, and the Office of the Vice-President for Research).
+We expect to again fund up to three $25,000 Pilot awards.
+This is due to the generous co-funding by our partner entities at UT Health SA (including the Mays Cancer Center and the Office of the Vice-President for Research).